dplate/www.dplate.de/README.md

 http://localhost:8000/alpine/pizol/20201114/movie

 Press `F11` for fullscreen, then `F5` for fresh reload and then `WIN+ALT+R` (Windows10 only) to start recording.
 At end of movie press `WIN+ALT+R` again to save video.
-Also checkout console for useful metadata of video.
+Also, checkout console for useful metadata of video.